The Lead Capture Dilemma: Forms Are Dying, but Are Chatbots Better?

 - Scalability: How does each method perform as traffic grows?

 This article presents a comprehensive, data-backed comparison of chatbots versus contact forms across every dimension that matters for lead generation.
 We draw on published research, platform data, and real-world benchmarks to help you make an informed decision.
+For a three-way comparison including live chat, see our chatbot vs live chat vs form analysis.
 If you have not yet explored chatbot-based lead capture, our AI chatbot builder makes it easy to test this approach alongside your existing forms.

 Conversion Rate Comparison: Chatbots Win by 3-4x